miguelrincon/miguelrincon.github.io/_posts/2018-02-15-frontend-frameworks-comparison.md

 There are three main competitors for the position of "popular" JS frameworks.
 While there is not a single "winner", we should select one that can help us achieve our business goals in most cases.

-Three are obvious JS competitors: Angular, React, VueJS.
+Three are obvious JS competitors: Angular, React, Vue.js.

 ### Angular